Why convert JSON to SQL?

 - Generate and download – click "Convert to SQL" to get INSERT statements and optional CREATE TABLE schema.
 Copy or download as a .sql file.

-JSON to SQL converter – features you’ll love
+JSON to SQL converter – features

 - ✅ 100% browser-based – no upload, no server, complete privacy